Kuchaman City: Sabha Prakash

-Lok Dev and Devi Temple
+Lok Dev and Devi Temples

 Built by Ranjit Singh, this temple showcases paintings of Lok Devtas (folk-deity) such as Sant Gogaji, Baba Ram Dev, Sant Ravi Das, and Sant Kabir.

 There are many lok devi temples like Shakambhari Mata, karni Mata, Sheetala Mata.

 Chini Pole (चीणी पोळ)

 Complete with intricately painted interiors, this pole was constructed by a Chinese traveler who wanted to narrate his travel experiences in a unique way.

 Ganesh Dungri

 Ganesh Dungri, is a Hindu temple located in Kuchaman.
 The grand temple is located on an elevated at Dungari hill in Kuchaman.
 The temple is sometimes also referred to as the Ganesh Temple.
 This temple is believed to have been built during the rule of the Raja Hari Singh.